 TTY for people who are hearing and/or speech impaired (800) 698-4TDD

-The Passenger Services Department will assist with writing a complaint if the complainant is unable to do so.
+The Customer Service Department will assist with writing a complaint if the complainant is unable to do so.

-All complaints alleging discrimination based on race, color or national origin in a service or benefit provided by Metrolink will be recorded in the Customer Database and electronically assigned an ID number by the Passenger Services Department.
+All complaints alleging discrimination based on race, color or national origin in a service or benefit provided by Metrolink will be recorded in the Customer Database and electronically assigned an ID number by the Customer Service Department.

-The SCRRA Passenger Services Department reviews all customer feedback and researches complaints alleging discrimination based on race, color or national origin in a service or benefit.
-The Customer Relations Manager will provide appropriate assistance to complainants, including people with disabilities, or who are limited in the ability to communicate in English.
+The SCRRA Customer Service Department reviews all customer feedback and researches complaints alleging discrimination based on race, color or national origin in a service or benefit.
+The Customer Relations Department will provide appropriate assistance to complainants, including people with disabilities, or who are limited in the ability to communicate in English.

 In addition to the complaint process at Metrolink, individuals and organizations may also file a complaint by completing a Federal Transit Administration Office of Civil Rights Title VI complaint form.
 Complaints should be signed and include contact information and should be sent to: